ahmetkardesler/turkce-ses-ozetleme/README.md

 1.  **Node.js and npm/yarn:** Required for the frontend.
 [Download Node.js](https://nodejs.org/)
 2.  **Python 3.x:** Required for the backend.
 [Download Python](https://www.python.org/downloads/)
-3.  **FFmpeg:** Required for audio file conversion.
+3.  **FFmpeg:** Required for audio file conversion by Vosk and yt-dlp.
 Must be installed on your system and available in the PATH environment variable.
 [Download FFmpeg](https://ffmpeg.org/download.html)
     - Verify the installation by running `ffmpeg -version` in your terminal.
 4.  **Git:** Required for version control and GitHub.
 [Download Git](https://git-scm.com/downloads/)